DataDog/temporal-worker-controller/internal/demo/README.md

  ## Demo

-This demo assumes you have [minikube](https://minikube.sigs.k8s.io/docs/) installed, but any Kubernetes cluster should should work if you're able to build and pull the sample worker image.
+This demo assumes you have [skaffold](https://skaffold.dev/docs/install/) and [minikube](https://minikube.sigs.k8s.io/docs/) and installed, but any
+Kubernetes cluster should work if you're able to build and pull the demo worker image.

 1. Start local Temporal server:
     ```bash